I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_videoinfoheader2.md

 ## Members

+`rcSource`

+Specifies a clipping rectangle that selects the portion of the active video signal to use.

+`rcTarget`

+Specifies a rectangle that indicates what part of the target buffer to use.

+`dwBitRate`

+Specifies a value that indicates the video stream's appropriate data rate, in bits per second.

+`dwBitErrorRate`

+Specifies a value that indicates the video stream's data error rate, in bit errors per second.

 `AvgTimePerFrame`

 Specifies the average time per frame, in 100-nanosecond units.

-`bmiHeader`

-Indicates a <a href="..\ksmedia\ns-ksmedia-tagks_bitmapinfoheader.md">KS_BITMAPINFOHEADER</a> structure that contains color and dimension information for the video image bitmap.

-`dwBitErrorRate`

-Specifies a value that indicates the video stream's data error rate, in bit errors per second.

-`dwBitRate`

-Specifies a value that indicates the video stream's appropriate data rate, in bits per second.

-`dwCopyProtectFlags`

-Specifies a KSCOPYPROTECTRestrictDuplication value (0x00000001) to indicate if duplication of a stream should be restricted.
-If undefined, specify zero or the connection will be rejected.

 `dwInterlaceFlags`